shamxl/shamxl/README.md

 > [!NOTE]
-> im not mentally stable
->> but my programs are :octocat:
+> While I may not be the picture of mental stability, my programs are rock solid